 The profile configuration is done via the Connection Entries section in the General tab.
 To edit and modify connection entries and advanced VPN profile settings, select the profile in the list, right-click it, and select Edit.

-- Reliability (TCP) – (default) for HTTP Proxy and Socks 4.
-This setting is required if the gateway is configured to expect the client connection on port 443.
+- Reliability (TCP) – Uses TCP for tunneling.
+This setting is required if the gateway is configured to expect the client connection on port 443, or if the connection should be established via HTTP proxy.

 - Encryption Algorithm – The algorithm to be used for encryption.
-Default: AES128.
+Default: AES-128-CBC.

 - Authentication Algorithm – The algorithm to be used for authenticating to the VPN server.
 Default: SHA256.